-In addition to the huge fold structures with amplitudes of several hundreds of meters smallscale folding is very common in the Seeberg area.
+In addition to the huge fold structures with amplitudes of several hundreds of meters small-scale folding is very common in the Seeberg area.
 It mainly affects those regions which are occupied by shales, i.e. the Seeberg Shale and the Hochwipfel Formation.
 Finally, steep faults have further subdivided the whole area into numerous small blocks.
 During the uplift of the area the Triassic cover of the Koschuta belt and the Steiner Alps detached from the underlying Late Carboniferous and Permian rocks.

-The narrow belt of the "Diabaszug of Eisenkappel" north of the Periadriatic Line is fault bound to the north and the south (Fig. 10).
-It represents a highly compressed folded and faulted north verging zone showing several repetitions.
+The narrow belt of the "Diabaszug of Eisenkappel" north of the Periadriatic fault is fault bound to the north and the south (Fig. 10).
+It represents a highly compressed folded and faulted north-verging zone showing several repetitions.
 To the north this belt of Palaeozoic rocks is thrust upon Late Permian and Triassic rocks.
-Most probably they formed the original cover of the Lower Palaeozoic volcaniclastic sequence suggesting thus a Variscan deformation for this Palaeozoic series.
+Most probably they formed the original cover of the Lower Palaeozoic volcaniclastic sequence, thus suggesting a Variscan deformation for this Palaeozoic series.
 The southern boundary is formed by the northward thrusted Karawanken Granite.
-According to radiometric dating it was formed during Late Variscan times (R. A. CLIFF et al. 1975).
-During intrusion the Diabase of Eisenkappel and its accompanying metamorphic rocks were marginally affected by contact metamorphism (C. EXNER 1972).
+According to radiometric dating it was formed during late Variscan times (CLIFF et al., 1975).
+During intrusion the Eisenkappel Diabase and its accompanying metamorphic rocks were marginally affected by contact metamorphism (EX-NER, 1972).